zhenxiong/Getting-and-Cleaning-Data/README.md

     * codebook.md -- Describes the variables, the data, and transformations that I did to clean up the data
     * run_analysis.R -- actual code
     * second_tidy.txt -- output file from run_analysis script
+    * data_files/ -- All the necessary data files for the script downloaded from the data source

 ### Goals of run_analysis.R script